|

 By the early 1990's, the building had become dilapidated and the land was becoming more and more valuable as real estate prices in the East End skyrocketed.
 With Maurice Richard Arena only a few blocks away, the decision was made to demolish the arena, and it was done over the summer of 1992.
 Many internet sources incorrectly list a 1996 demolition date, but 1992 is correct - see Geoff Baker's article in the Montreal Gazette of May 14, 1992.
 Construction of the new housing complex on the site commmenced in April of 1994, and there is no trace of the arena's presence on the site today.

-Paul Sauvé Arena was demolished in 1992 and housing was built on the site.
+Paul Sauvé Arena was demolished in 1992 and a low-rise housing complex was built on the site.
+As of the last time I visited, there was no trace of the old arena on site.

 All rights reserved.